Concluding Verses of the Third Section of the Text

 Whatever sharp weapons of karma that that (butcher) possesses, although they, too, lack self-establishing natures, like this (enemy) does means that all phenomena are devoid of truly established existence, not just the self.
 Nevertheless, they dawn like the reflection of the moon in a full cup of water.
 These karmic causes and effects are assorted displays that are false, yet while being mere appearances, hey, I tell you, “We must accept and reject the appropriate actions.”
 This is very important, this “nevertheless” clause.
 Although things appear to be truly established, they are not; they are devoid of existing in that way.
 There is no such thing as a reality that corresponds to things wrapped in plastic generating themselves independently of everything else.
 Nevertheless, things function and, because of that fact, we need to accept and reject the appropriate actions.
 We need to reject destructive behavior based on the three poisonous emotions and accept the behavior that is based on the opposite of them and do this with understanding.

-It’s important not to fall to the nihilist extreme of thinking that just because the conventional or superficial truth of things – the fact that the way they appear to exist is with a deceptive appearance of being self-established – this doesn’t mean that conventional objects doesn’t exist at all.
+It’s important not to fall into the nihilist extreme of thinking that just because the conventional or superficial truth of things – the fact that the way they appear to exist is with a deceptive appearance of being self-established – this doesn’t mean that conventional objects doesn’t exist at all.
 If they didn’t exist, then cause and effect wouldn’t operate.